 A Renaissance Woman

-Kalpa grew up in a family where education was priced; her mother, an entrepreneur, and a versatile woman is her role model.
+Kalpa grew up in a family where education was prized; her mother, an entrepreneur, and a versatile woman is her role model.
 Kalpa’s sisters set the pace excelling in whatever they undertook.
 Building on such a strong foundation, Kalpa not only had a successful career leveraging her education from CEG and beyond, but applied all her skills to help the disadvantaged and to excel in everything she undertook.
 She says “Life has been an interesting journey for me.
 I have taken things as they came and still enjoy every day with the new experiences that come my way.
 I have touched many people’s lives in different walks of life!
 Their love keeps me going!
 That is the legacy of my parents!
 Just enjoy life!
 That is my advice.”
 Great advice and I wish Kalpa more rich experiences in the future!

 My sincere thanks to Kalpa for sending me her life story in a well-written document, and also supplying me with all the pictures in the article.
 Her attitude to life and enjoyment came through loud and clear in the way she expressed her experiences.
 The hard part was condensing her rich experiences down to this short article.